Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

     [   28.400096] dracut-initqueue[945]: Warning: Could not boot.
     ```

-Select a different MAC address to be assigned as nmn0.

 1. The root filesystem doesn't won't download because the URL is too long.
+Regenerate the URL using the aws command.

     ```bash
     2022-08-03 19:41:52   0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0Warning: Failed to create the file